J30 Protests: Scotland

-Fife's branch of the Department of Work and Pensions went on strike causing the closure of job centres, local pension providers and the Child Support Agency in and around Dunfermline.
+Fife's branch of the Department for Work and Pensions went on strike causing the closure of job centres, local pension providers and the Child Support Agency in and around Dunfermline.

 Glasgow Sheriff Court was picketed.
 A rally was held in Glasgow's George Square that included members of the UNITE union, University, College Union and PCS members.

 A minor rally took place at The Mound in Edinburgh, while picket lines were formed outside Edinburgh Castle, the Scottish Parliament and outside the government headquarters at St Andrew's House, Edinburgh The PCS claimed that 90% of its 30,000 Scottish members took part in the day of action.

 The DVLA was shut in Glasgow, Dundee and Inverness, while Edinburgh and Aberdeen had reduced service.

 The Scottish Courts Service reckoned that about 30% of its 1,622 staff had not gone to work, the Department for Work and Pensions said that the jobcentres in Kirkwall, Lerwick, Cambuslang and Rutherglen were closed.

 There were picket lines at Faslane naval base.